 - Promptly acquiring the latest versions of package inserts of drugs, updated daily, dedicated pharmacists and staff with specialized medical and IT skills conduct the maintenance of the databases and make effort to prompt data creation.
 The databases containing the latest information each month is provided and some of the databases are capable of real-time data transmission, processing information and making it available as it is acquired.

 - Large Accumulated Information and Polished Quality

 - The coverage and quality of the information that we have accumulated since 1990 is far superior to the numerous other pharmaceutical product information databases available.
-DIR covers the medical information contained in package inserts to more than 19,000 ethical drugs and more than 12,000 OTC drugs as of April 2016.
+DIR covers the medical information contained in package inserts to about 22,000 ethical drugs and about 12,500 OTC drugs as of April 2021.

 The voice of many customers is fed back, and databases are promptly developed to meet clinical needs, enabling thorough searches and checks with maintenance by specialized knowledge.

 - Through tireless efforts in research and development, DIR has grown to more than 50 various databases.
 Flexible combinations of these databases enable various activities for various purposes, such as checking of prescriptions and insurance reimbursement, as well as patient compliance instructions on treatment regimens.
 DIR may also be used for analysis/research using a drug information database as well as medical business consultation.